List of Nikita characters: Alexandra Udinov

 Lyndsy Fonseca at San Diego Comic-Con.

 Portrayed by Lyndsy Fonseca, Alexandra "Alex" Udinov is a new recruit in Division.
 Udinov shares many similarities to Nikita.
 She is a former street kid who was arrested after a robbery.
 Udinov, secretly, assists Nikita in her quest to destroy Division by acting as a mole.
-Alex suffers from post-traumatic stress disorder after she was kidnapped by Russians and sold as a sex slave.
+Alex has post-traumatic stress disorder after she was kidnapped by Russians and sold as a sex slave.
 In "Alexandra", the 15th episode of the first season, it is revealed that Alex is the daughter of a Russian oligarch, and the heir to his business empire.
 After accidentally killing Thom, then framing him as Nikita's mole, she graduated to agent.

 In the 21st episode, Alex's true identity was recovered by Amanda, and Percy re-activated her kill chip as a deal to use her against Nikita.
 In the Season 1 finale, Alex faked Nikita's death so that Nikita could stop Percy, resulting in her recapture by Division.
 Amanda, however, permanently deactivated Alex's kill chip and let her escape, persuading her to make her own life without being Nikita's mole.
 Alex then abandoned Nikita, only to be captured by Oversight, who controls Division, and given an order to find and apprehend Nikita and Michael.
 In Season 2, Alex becomes a free agent and an independent contractor for Division, working with Amanda to bring down Nikita and Michael in exchange for Division's support in her own mission to bring down Sergei Semak; accepting herself as the Udinov heiress.

 In the episode "Pale Fire" Alex is shown to be in Russia hunting down Semak.
 However, Alex discovers that her mother; who she believed was dead is, in fact, alive and is now married to Semak.

 After Oversight's fall, Alex starts to declare war against Semak in public, and soon she discovers the fact that Amanda is co-working with Ari who has been long-time planning to fight against his boss Semak.

 After Semak is down and Alex has saved her mother from Gogol, Amanda asked Alex to sign a contract that she was willing to pass Zetrov out to Amanda and Ari, but she refused to give the Zetrov to Amanda and soon turned against Division.
 In the episode "Dead Drop" Alex and Sean share their first kiss.